Skip to main content

 How we work across Europe

-We work with GDPR and national data protection frameworks as practical tools.
-We use the Right to be Forgotten provisions, data-broker removal rights, and supervisory-authority escalation routes.
-These allow us to address content that qualifies under applicable legislation, such as the Data Use and Access Act (DUAA) in the UK or updated BDSG provisions in Germany.
+We use GDPR and national data protection frameworks as practical mechanisms, including Right to be Forgotten provisions, data broker removal rights and supervisory authority escalation routes where content falls within the scope of applicable legislation.
+When legal removal is not available, we focus on strategic positioning so the content is less likely to shape what people find.
 Where content falls outside the scope of legal removal, we use strategic positioning.
 This ensures that outdated or adverse information does not define what people find.

-Many of our European engagements are managed through intermediary structures.
-These include family offices, private banks, family lawyers, and personal advisers.
-They act on behalf of principals who prefer an additional layer of separation.
-We operate comfortably within these arrangements.
-Our team provides reporting through appointed channels and maintains the same strict confidentiality standards as direct engagements.
+Many of our European engagements come through intermediary structures such as family offices, private banks, family lawyers and personal advisers acting on behalf of principals who prefer an added layer of discretion.
+We are used to working within these arrangements, reporting through designated channels and maintaining the same level of confidentiality applied to direct engagements.

 Key markets

-United Kingdom, Switzerland, Germany, France, Netherlands, Austria, Luxembourg, Liechtenstein, Channel Islands, Monaco, and Nordic markets.
-Cross-border engagements spanning multiple European jurisdictions handled as standard.
+We regularly handle engagements across the United Kingdom, Switzerland, Germany, France, the Netherlands, Austria, Luxembourg, Liechtenstein, the Channel Islands, Monaco and the Nordic markets.
+Cross-border matters involving multiple European jurisdictions are a standard part of our work.

 Languages monitored

-English, German, French, Italian, Dutch, and Spanish-language digital environments monitored as standard for European engagements.
-Additional language coverage available on request.
+We routinely monitor English, German, French, Italian, Dutch and Spanish-language digital environments for European engagements.
+Additional language coverage is available on request.

 Request a Consultation Commission an Audit